Graduate Policies and Procedures

 - during which they are taking courses, or taking examinations, required in his/her degree program.

-- for at least one semester credit hour in the semester in which they plan to graduate.
-The graduating students may avail themselves of this rule only one time.
+- for at least one semester credit hour in the semester in which they plan to graduate, unless they have submitted a final approved dissertation/thesis to the Office of Graduate Education before the priority deadline published by the Office of Graduate Education.
+Graduating students may avail themselves of this rule only one time.
 Some programs may require additional semester credit hours in the semester a student plans to graduate.

 - have paid all required fees in the semester in which he/she plans to graduate.